-Recommended Preparation: CD 123, 125, 126, 127, 128, 129 and
+Recommended Preparation: CD 123, 125, 126, 127, 128, 129, 131 or equivalent with a grade of "C" or better or "CR"

 Advanced course in developmentally appropriate curriculum practices for early childhood programs.
 Looks at contemporary philosophies and current best practices in curriculum activities, methods and materials appropriate for planning a program for young children.